satyamsettyeswara/DevOpsWebPipeline/docker/readme.md

     by creating config/config.js file and adding then nginx and updating the compose files How can we deploy multiple conatiners of same image docker-compsoe -f docker-compose.yaml -f docker-compose.dev.yaml up -d --scale node-app=2 (this will deploy 2 containers of node-app)
+How to push docker image to docker hub
+    docker login in both console and website
+        - first create the repository in docker hub
+        - use the repostiory and add to the image tag so it can be uploaded (docker image tag docker-node-app <docker username>/<image name>)
+        - next docker push command to upload in to dockerhun (docker push <docker username>/<image name>)
+        - another way to push docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml push node-app